Othello

 Key Takeaways

-• The Romantic Hero: Othello's nobility is the play's starting condition — Bradley's "most romantic figure among Shakespeare's heroes" is the structural premise on which the tragedy depends.
+• The Romantic Hero: Othello's nobility is the play's starting condition – the foreign general whose dignity and rhetorical authority establish the height from which the tragedy will fall.

 • The Outsider Who Has Made It In: His professional standing in Venice is real, conditional, and central to his self-image – and the conditionality is what Iago, working on his racial insecurity, can finally exploit.